imcclaskey/d3/.d3/features/test/design/plan.md

     *   Modify the function signature of `phase.EnsurePhaseFiles` to accept `ports.FileSystem` as an argument.
     *   Update the implementation of `phase.EnsurePhaseFiles` to use the injected `FileSystem`.
     *   Update all call sites of `phase.EnsurePhaseFiles` (e.g., within `project.Project.ChangePhase`) to pass the required `ports.FileSystem` instance. (`project.Project` should now have access to `FileSystem` via DI from Step 5).
+    *   **IMPLEMENTED:** Refactored `phase.EnsurePhaseFiles` to use a deterministic ordering of phases rather than relying on Go's map iteration order.
+This ensures consistent behavior across test runs and in production, utilizing a predefined slice of phases (`Define`, `Design`, `Deliver`).
     *(Ensures buildable state).*

 7.  **Implement Unit Tests for `internal/project`:**